 This, coupled with our desire for the sweet taste, may drive us to opt for less nutritious and more calorie-dense foods which will cause weight gain.

 It’s also believed, the extreme sweetness of artificial sugar substitutes may reduce our tolerance for naturally sweet foods.
-Dr David Ludwig, an obesity and weight-loss specialist at the American Boston Children’s Hospital, says people who frequently use artificial sweeteners may find naturally sweet foods, like fruit, and savoury options, like vegetables, unappealing and unpalatable.
+Dr David Ludwig, an obesity and weight-loss doctor at the American Boston Children’s Hospital, says people who frequently use artificial sweeteners may find naturally sweet foods, like fruit, and savoury options, like vegetables, unappealing and unpalatable.

 Dr Ludwig’s other concern with the use of artificial sweeteners is that it may lead to us fooling ourselves into eating more food than otherwise necessary.
 We may fall into the trap of thinking: “I’m having stevia in my coffee, so it’s okay to have that biscuit” or “It’s diet Coke, so I can have three cans instead of one”.